 While we rely on sun exposure primarily for our Vitamin D absorption, depending on where you live, the time and day and what you are wearing, you may not be getting as much as you need.
 In fact, an estimated that 45-70% of our population is deficient in Vitamin D.

 If you are vitamin D deficient, you may experience depression, bone pain, fatigue or tiredness, and pain and weakness in the joints and muscles.
 Vitamin D deficiency is also linked with osteoarthritis, autoimmune disorders, multiple sclerosis, diabetes, and cancer.

 It’s also important to note that low levels of vitamin D are common in African Americans.
 Also people with obesity, chronic kidney disease, and digestive disorders like Crohn’s disease or celiac disease, as well as those over the age of 65.

-Vitamin D deficiency is also a sign of cardiovascular conditions such as high blood pressure.
-Research also shows a connection between low vitamin D levels and an increased hypertension risk.
+Vitamin D deficiency is a sign of cardiovascular conditions such as high blood pressure.
+Research also suggests a connection between low vitamin D levels and an increased hypertension risk.

 In a study published in the peer-reviewed journal The Lancet: Diabetes and Endocrinology in 2014, researchers found a genetic association between low vitamin D and high blood pressure.